Kanazawa: Air

 The nearest airport is Komatsu Airport in the city of Komatsu.

 Railways

 Kanazawa is served by the JR West Hokuriku Main Line and the Hokuriku Railroad.
-Since 14 March 2015, the city is also served by the Hokuriku Shinkansen, shortening the trip from Tokyo to Kanazawa to around 2 and a half hours.
+Since 14 March 2015, the city is also served by the Hokuriku Shinkansen, shortening the trip from Tokyo to Kanazawa to around 2 1/2 hours.
 With the opening of the Shinkansen line in March 2015, part of the Hokuriku Main Line which was formerly operated by JR West was separated and operated by the third-sector company IR Ishikawa Railway.